 Signing of an agreement between the Archives de l'Aude and the Shoah Memorial

-Since 2002, the Mémorial de la Shoah has undertaken a major research work on documents relating to the internment and persecution of Jews and other minorities in order to digitize them and integrate them into its archive fund estimated at 45 million documents.
-This digitized fund is made available to researchers.
+Since 2002, the Shoah Memorial has undertaken a major research of documents relating to the internment and persecution of Jews and other minorities in order to digitize them and integrate them into its archive fund, which is estimated at 45 million documents.
+This digitized collection is made available to researchers.

 Unexpected discoveries were made during this collection, as in the Lot, with a document presenting "a project set up just after the war to train young Jews in agriculture before their departure to Israel".
 In the Aude, it is around the village of Rennes-les-Bains, place of forced residence of the Jews of the Aude, that the lighting of this period was reinforced.